ptsteadman/notebook/stories/feyerabend.md

 Feyerabend's driver slowed the car to a crawl, trying to find her new address in the dark.
-Feyerabend was very conscious of the sounds of the hot car, the tires on the pavement, and her own small movements.
+Feyerabend was very conscious of the sounds of the hot car, the tires on the pavement, her own small movements.

 The driver stopped in front an academic-looking building, set back in a stand of oak trees.
-He showed Feyerabend around her new apartment, explaining obvious things about the fixtures.
+He showed Feyerabend around her new apartment, explaining obvious things about the fixtures in broken English.

 Once Feyerabend was alone, she brought her bag into the largest bedroom.
-She felt like she was on an exciting vacation, even though she would be living in this place for a year, in Warsaw.
+She felt like she was on an exciting vacation, even though she would be living in this place for a year.

 <hr>